bbaillif/bioactive_conformation_predictor/README.md

 The docking part is run with
 `python pdbbind_docking.py`

-and results analyzed with analyze_targets_pdbbind_docking.ipynb
+Docking results can be analyzed with analyze_targets_pdbbind_docking.ipynb

 You can also download the data generated on my desktop [here](https://figshare.com/articles/dataset/Data_for_Applying_atomistic_neural_networks_to_bias_conformer_ensemble_towards_bioactive-like_conformations/23580267).
 In the data folder, you can find: